The 7 Best Moraine Lake Hikes

 Turning back to where you came from, you’ll enjoy an incredible vista of the Larch Valley (incredible in fall!), Minnestimma Lakes and nearly all of the Valley of the Ten Peaks (I counted 8 peaks).

-A family hiking the switchbacks along the Sentinel Pass trail - one of the best hikes in Moraine Lake
+Celine Brewer, owner of TravelBanffCanada.com, and her family hike the switchbacks along the Sentinel Pass trail - one of the best hikes in Moraine Lake.

 Larch Valley Trail to the Sentinel Pass Trail – Quick Details